luisdlpr/live-filter-react-useeffect/README.md

 React application that filters a list live based on search terms.
 Developed to learn about the useEffect React hook.

+Initially used raw CSS to style again, but switched to using TailwindCSS to learn to use popular frameworks.
+Maybe I will try MUI for the next project?

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).